 Our children and young people stay with their families during the worship at the start of the service.
 After about 20 minutes we go out to our own activities; Parents are welcome to come in with their children or leave them if they are happy to be left.
 We will come and find you in the service if you are needed.

-0-5's go the the creche off the main hall for The Ark Plus - Bible stories, singing, and lots of fun!
+0-5's go the the creche off the main hall for Nursery Church - Bible stories, singing, and lots of fun!
 Parents and carers are welcome to leave their youngsters and go into the main service if their children can be left, or they are welcome to stay and join in the fun.

-Ages 6 and upwards join Rock Solid upstairs for fun and action around a Biblical theme.
+Ages 6 and upwards join The G-O-D Club upstairs for fun and action around a Biblical theme.
 The older teens currently have their own discussion time with a youth leader.

 Mondays: Sweaty Church

 Sweaty Church is every 3rd Monday of the month.
 From 3.45 until 5.45pm.
 Come when you can after school and join in lots of active things to do then games together around a Bible theme followed by tea together. £1.50 per person eating.
 Must come with a responsible adult.

 Please note that The Ark is currently full.
 Please contact Laura to be added to the waiting list

 Thursday morning 10am-12noon in term time, for pre-school children and their carers.
 With lots of toys to play with, things to make and do, plus stories and songs together, we have a busy fun time. £1 per family per session which includes a drink and snack too.
 First session is free.
 We know it can be daunting coming to a new group for the first time but we are a friendly bunch with Mums, Dads, Grandmas and Granddads so we would love to see you with us too.